What Does it Take to Be a Computer Science Professor?

 - Adobe Systems Adobe Dreamweaver

-What education is needed to be a Computer Science Professor?
+Education needed to be a Computer Science Professor:

-Those interested in being a Computer Science Professor may also be interested in:
+Those thinking about becoming a Computer Science Professor might also be interested in the following careers:

 - Sociology Professors